-We rely on 100% volunteer medical professionals, including family doctors, specialists, nurse practitioners, nurses, and nurse assistants.
-We also have volunteer opportunities for Spanish interpreters, receptionists, and Scribes, with no medical background necessary.
+We rely on 100% volunteer medical professionals, including family doctors, specialists, nurse practitioners, nurses, and medical assistants.
+We also have volunteer opportunities for Spanish interpreters, front desk clerks, and scribes, with no medical background necessary.
 Anyone who shares our commitment to providing high quality free healthcare services and wellness education to the medically uninsured will be welcomed, and we will try to find a spot suited to your skills and interests.

 What kind of time commitment is expected?